XRPLF/xrpl-dev-portal/content/references/rippled-api/transaction-formats/transaction-types/accountset.md

 | WalletLocator                  | String           | Hash256           | _(Optional)_ Not used. |
 | WalletSize                     | Unsigned Integer | UInt32            | _(Optional)_ Not used. |

 If none of these options are provided, then the AccountSet transaction has no effect (beyond destroying the transaction cost).
-See [Canceling or Skipping a Transaction](#cancel-or-skip-a-transaction) for more details.
+See [Cancel or Skip a Transaction](cancel-or-skip-a-transaction.html) for more details.

 ## Domain